borischu/ChemAR/README.md

 - Unity

 ## What's next for ChemistryGO
-- Creating the database by scripting PDB files
+- Creating the database by script creating PDB files
-- Automation of database
+- Automation of database creation
 - A user-friendly interface to upload pictures to corresponding 3D models
 - A more robust Android application
 - Machine learning molecules